gierens/xdp-reflector/README.md

 ## Deploying
 Due to the simplicity of this XDP program, it does not come with an extra loader.
-You can simple use the `ip` tool for this.
+You can simply use the `ip` tool for this.

 To attach the reflector to a device use:
 ```bash